microsoft/onnxruntime/README.md

     [vc_redist.x64.exe](https://aka.ms/vs/15/release/vc_redist.x64.exe) and [vc_redist.x86.exe](https://aka.ms/vs/15/release/vc_redist.x86.exe)
   * For Linux, the system must have the libgomp.so.1 which can be installed using ```apt-get install libgomp1```.
 * The official GPU builds require the CUDA 9.1 and cuDNN 7.1 runtime libraries being installed in the system.
 * Python binaries are compatible with Python 3.5-3.7.
+See [Python Dev Notes](https://github.com/microsoft/onnxruntime/blob/master/docs/Python_Dev_Notes.md)
 * Certain operators makes use of system locales.
 At the very least you will need to install English language package and configure en_US.UTF-8 locale.
   * For Ubuntu install language-pack-en package
   * Run the following commands: